 Loaded Baked Potato Soup

-There’s a definite chill in the air.
+- There’s a definite chill in the air.
 Ideal soup weather.
-This easy recipe for a loaded baked potato soup the perfect way to warm you from the inside out.
+This easy recipe for a loaded potato soup is the perfect way to warm you from the inside out.
 It’s darn tasty, too.

 Though I’ve microwaved a potato in a pinch, the potato ends up more steamed than baked.
 Using the oven is the best way to bake a potato.
 Here are the easy steps: